Vicky-stan/Pricing-and-promotion-opimization/README.md

    - Customers in Kaduna are the most valuable customers with ₦36,380.79 in CLV.
 Lagos and Abuja follow closely with ₦36,056.77 and ₦35986.66 in CLV respectively, while Delta and Rivers lags closely behind at ₦35,555.09  and ₦35,374.58 — still substantial, Oyo and Kano have the lowest CLV values trailing behind at ₦35,337.07 and ₦35,216.8.
 - Insights:
    - The high CLV in Kaduna suggests higher spending, stronger loyalty, or longer customer relationships.
-   - Lagos and Abuja though lagging behind Kaduna are still key markets with high potential for revenue growth.
+   - Lagos and Abuja though lagging beh
+   - ind Kaduna are still key markets with high potential for revenue growth.
    - Delta and Rivers suggest the need to improve customer relationship in order to increase customer spending.
    - The lower CLV in Oyo and Kano may indicate room to improve retention or increase purchase frequency/value.